allison-chu/pui-homework-template/final-project/README.md

 Document your use of all GenAI tools — ChatGPT, Copilot, Claude, Cursor, etc. using the template below.
 Add/Delete rows or bullet points if needed, and replace Tool1/Tool2 with the name of the tool.

 The only AI tool I've ever really used is ChatGPT.
 I used it to get quick help on syntax errors and quick explanations on how do do things.
-An example is
+An example of a simple thing I needed help with was that I forgot how you link the nav to certain sections.
+It was also pretty helpful for debugging.
+When I was a Computer Science major in undergrad, debugging would take a painful long amount of time, but using ChatGPT to help debug has been so useful.
+In this project I specifically used it to help debug the scroll view on the left side containing the names of all my projects.
+I also used it to generate some ideas.
+I was surprised I didn't really use it more for refining my design and original mockups.
+Maybe it would have been good to do that, but the only help I got from it for my design was when I asked it what other animations or interactions I could add since I definitely didn't have enough in the beginning.
+It gave me the idea of a typing animation and also linked to helpful documentation about that and other aspects.
+It also helped me determine how feasible certain things were, such as the scroll view with the names of my projects and I also asked it how feasible the light and dark theme would be.
+ChatGPT was very helpful in that aspect and in providing documentation that actually helped a lot.

 ### Usage Experiences by Project Aspects